r3pel/MMM-PIR-Sensor/README.md

 # MMM-PIR-Sensor
 This an extension for the [MagicMirror](https://github.com/MichMich/MagicMirror).
-It can monitor a [PIR motion](http://www.amazon.com/2013newestseller-HC-SR501-Pyroelectric-Infrared-Detector/dp/B00FDPO9B8) sensor and put your mirror to sleep if nobody uses it by turning off HDMI output or by turning off the mirror via a relay.
+It can monitor a [PIR motion](http://www.amazon.com/2013newestseller-HC-SR501-Pyroelectric-Infrared-Detector/dp/B00FDPO9B8) [(Adafruit Link)](https://www.adafruit.com/products/189) sensor and put your mirror to sleep when no motion is detected by turning off HDMI output or by turning off the mirror via a relay.

 ## Installation
-1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/paviro/MMM-PIR-Sensor.git`.
+1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/jc21/MMM-PIR-Sensor.git`.
 A new folder will appear navigate into it.
-2. Execute `npm install` to install the node dependencies.
+2. Execute `cd MMM-PIR-Sensor && npm install` to install the node dependencies.
-3. Add your user (`pi`?) to the `gpio group` by executing `sudo useradd -g pi gpio`.
+3. Add your user (usually `pi`) to the `gpio group` by executing `sudo useradd -g pi gpio`.
-4. Reboot your Pi.
+4. Add config to your magic mirror config file

 ## Using the module